devmSantos/My-Task/README.md

 # Web Notes

-> This is the final project folder for FirebaseUI Auth for Vue with Facebook, Google and Email Blog
+> This is the Web Notes project folder for FirebaseUI Auth for Vue with Facebook, Google and Email Blog

 ## Build Setup